Skip to main content

 Why Chain Patterns Matter

-A single prompt-model-parser pipeline handles maybe 20% of real-world LLM use cases.
-The moment you need to feed one model's output into another, compare answers from multiple providers, or handle the inevitable API failures, you need composition patterns.
+A LangChain chain is a sequence of composable steps — prompts, models, parsers, and custom functions — piped together into a single callable.
+A single prompt-model-parser pipeline, the kind you build in the LangChain quickstart, handles maybe 20% of real-world LLM use cases.
+The moment you need to feed one model's output into another, compare answers from multiple providers, or handle API failures, you need composition patterns.

 LangChain's LCEL (LangChain Expression Language) gives you four composable patterns that cover virtually every chain architecture I've encountered: